Protect your teeth at home

 Ease minor discomfort with home remedies.

-If you’re suffering from minor discomfort like a mild toothache, there are plenty of ways you can manage it at home so you’re comfortable while you wait for appointments to resume with Dr. Tomasik.
+If you’re suffering from minor discomfort like a mild toothache, there are plenty of ways you can manage it at home so you’re comfortable while you wait for appointment with Dr. Tomasik.
 You can use well-known remedies like over-the-counter pain medication and icing the area, though you should make sure you don’t keep ice on for too long; that can cause problems of its own.
 When you use ice, keep it on for only 20 minutes at a time, then remove the ice for at least an hour.

 Clove oil is another home remedy that’s incredibly effective for dental pain; in fact, it’s been used for centuries!
 It numbs pain, reduces inflammation, and even has antiseptic properties that help prevent infections.
 You can apply clove oil directly to the affected area using a Q-tip or cotton ball, or you can create a mouthwash by adding a drop of the oil to water.
 It will take about five or ten minutes to kick in, and you can reapply it every two or three hours.
 Additionally, saltwater rinses are easy to make at home and can ease pain, reduce inflammation, and help heal any wounds that might be present.
 Using these methods, you should be able to reduce your discomfort until Dr. Tomasik can find and treat the source of your pain.